 Where possible, BHP works directly with those involved in the processing and use of our products to improve environmental performance throughout the value chain and to promote the sustainable use of our products.
 For example, we work with individual customers to design and test raw material blends that optimise environmental performance.
 We also collaborate on research with customers, industry bodies and academia to identify sustainable product and process improvements.
-We sought to improve materials traceability and transparency of products through piloting blockchain initiatives with industry consortia and in FY2021, we commenced traceability pilots in each of our Nickel and Copper value chains with downstream partners.

 Our interest in the value chain also extends to water use.
 BHP has potential exposure to water-related risks across the value chain and climate change may increase our future exposure.
 Customers and suppliers may be exposed to areas of ‘high’ to ‘extremely high’ water stress and we must understand these factors and respond to the challenges, working with our customers and suppliers.

 1 ‘Carbon neutral’ is not intended to imply certification under any standard or application of a particular methodology and includes all those greenhouse gas emissions as defined for BHP reporting purposes.